sarsky/Mozzie/docs/source/RXSetup.rst

 FrSky Telemetry
 ....................

-There's also an option to add Telemetry back to the Taranis LCD screen using the FrSky Receiver.
+There's also an option to add Telemetry from the Pixhawk to the Taranis LCD screen using the FrSky Receiver.
 This works if you connect the RC receiver to the RFD900x or directly to the Pixhawk if you follow these instructions: `FrSky Telemetry <http://ardupilot.org/copter/docs/common-frsky-telemetry.html>`_